Qhoebe/SC2006-Group1/README.md

     Server running
     Database connected.

-After connecting to the server, run the following commond on the terminal in the client file
+After connecting to the server, run the following commond on the terminal in the client directory

     npm run start